costaseco/iadi2023/project.md

 4. Automatic unit and integration tests in a continuous integration style

-5. Client-side application (a commit in the repository - tag CLIENT)
+5. Client-side application (a commit in the repository - tag CLIENT) . including code and IFML specification of the UI.

 6. Presentation